 Once you have sizeable traffic (and a burning passion to boot!), then the opportunity to monetize exists.
 How exactly does one generate money on their blog?
 There are several ways, and I’ll walk you through them here.
 (Psst, if you want to read more in-depth on this, check out TwelveSkip’s tips – her blog is filled with awesome blogging advice!).

-Inserting Google banner ads onto blog posts is one way to earn money.
+Inserting Google banner ads (AdSense) onto blog posts is one way to earn money.
 As you’ve probably seen, we have ads on some of our articles.
 We feel it’s fair to do so in exchange for providing highly detailed free information to our readers.
 That being said, you need high traffic on posts to generate significant income, and most blogs find that ads are not worthwhile.
+The plugin we use that makes this easy to implement is WP Advanced Ads.
+In addition to using Google’s AdSense, it also lets you sell ad space to advertisers directly on your site.

 Some products or websites provide a small commission or percentage of each sale via an affiliate link.
 This means a blog can insert a link for say, Amazon, to a product they are reviewing and receive a small amount if a reader clicks the link.

 Affiliate programs often only pay out when you’ve made a certain amount (e.g. $100).
 As with ads, you need sizeable traffic to make decent money.
 In the blogosphere, most blogs earn the majority of their income on affiliates, and this is the case for us.
 We only use affiliate links for websites and services that we personally use and recommend, so it’s a great way to make a bit of money without selling out to your readers.
-To get started, we recommend signing up on CJ which has agreements with many travel websites you might wish to promote.
+To get started, we recommend signing up for Shareasale, CJ, and Affiliate Window, which all have agreements with many travel websites you might wish to promote.

 Social media takeovers